-Sketch plans must be submitted to the Planning Director through the city's electronic plan review portal. prepared in pencil or pen, and drawn to the scale and sheet size specifications that apply to preliminary plans.
+Sketch plans must be submitted to the Planning Director through the city's electronic plan review portal.
 Such plans must be clearly and legibly drawn to scale with a sheet size not to exceed 24 by 36 inches.
 The sketch plan must contain at least the following information, unless the Planning Director deems such information unnecessary for the specific project: